kdwink/restic-configured/README.md

 # Features

-- Packing for easy installation/upgrade on remote hosts.
 - Single configuration file for: multiple target paths, password, excludes, backup dirs, logs etc
 - Forget settings are configurable per project, or per path, in configuration json.
 - Auto cleanup/rotation of logs.
-- Package restic executable with script deployable.
+- Packaging for easy installation/upgrade on remote hosts.
 - Single execution from cron (does both backup and forget and/or prune)